appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 2. Ensure that JS and HTML are loaded locally from within the app, or from trusted web servers only.
 3. Ensure that users cannot define which data-sources to load based on user input.
 4. [Refer to DAC guidance for scoping: https://developer.android.com/privacy-and-security/risks/unsafe-uri-loading](https://developer.android.com/privacy-and-security/risks/unsafe-uri-loading)

+_Additional Context_

+If the app has Javascript disabled, this shall pass automatically.
+This can be demonstrated by providing tooling output that JavaScript is disabled within WebView by running semgrep rules [MASTG-PLATFORM-5](https://github.com/mindedsecurity/semgrep-rules-android-security/blob/main/rules/platform/mstg-platform-5.yaml).

 ##### 1.5.2.2 WebView shall be configured to allow the minimum set of protocol handlers required while disabling potentially dangerous handlers.